Astral-Sheep/GDUtils/README.md

 - click on Add -> Project Reference -> Browse -> Browse... -> GDUtils.dll

 It's now installed on your project :)

+## I will most likely not add anything anymore since I don't have time to work on it